-This technique can be used not only to 3D scan small objects for free, but also larger objects and even complete rooms or environments (temples, tombs), as long as a sufficient amount of photos can be taken with good lighting.
+This technique can be used not only to 3D scan small objects, but also larger objects and even complete rooms or environments (temples, tombs), as long as a sufficient amount of photos can be taken with good lighting.
 Of course the quality is not nearly that of an expensive laser 3D scanner, but it’s getting ever cheaper and easier to do these things, and you only have to be creative in order to come up with new possibilities (interactive museum displays, reconstructions of destroyed sites, archaeological games using actual objects, VR in the classroom… you name it).
 My quest will be to test these methods and find applications for them within the field of Egyptology.

 As another test case, I photographed the Hekate triformis with help from Marein Meijer at the National Museum of Antiquities.
 The lighting was awful, but this was one of the few statues that could be viewed from 360 degrees.
 This photoscan was done using 102 photos.
 There are some weird bits, especially on top, because the statue was quite tall and difficult to photograph.
 Also, lots of shadows.
 But here is the result: